-The table below shows our portfolio of other investments at December 31, 2010 and 2009:
+The table below shows our portfolio of other investments:

-At December 31, (in thousands) 2010 2009 Private equity partnerships \$ 347,556 \$ 286,108 Senior secured bank loan funds 166,106 245,701 Catastrophe bonds 123,961 160,051 Non-U.S. fixed income funds 80,224 75,891 Hedge funds 41,005 54,163 Miscellaneous other investments 28,696 36,112 Total other investments \$ 787,548 \$ 858,026

-The fair value of certain of our fund investments, which principally include hedge funds, private equity partnerships, senior secured bank loan funds and non-U.S. fixed income funds, is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
-These net asset valuations are determined based upon the valuation criteria established by the governing documents of such investments.
-Such valuations may differ significantly from the values that would have been used had ready markets existed for the shares, partnership interests or notes.
+We account for our other investments at fair value in accordance with ASC Topic Financial Instruments.
+The fair value of certain of our fund investments, which principally include hedge funds, private equity funds, senior secured bank loan funds and non-U.S. fixed income funds, are recorded on our balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
+The net valuation criteria established by the managers of such investments is established in accordance with the governing documents of such investments.
 Many of our fund investments are subject to restrictions on redemptions and sales which are determined by the governing documents and limit our ability to liquidate these investments in the short term.
+Certain of our fund managers, fund administrators, or both, are unable to provide final fund valuations as of our current reporting date.
+The typical reporting lag experienced by us to receive a final net asset value report is one month for hedge funds, senior secured bank loan funds and non-U.S. fixed income funds and three months for private equity funds, although, in the past, in respect of certain of our private equity funds, we have on occasion experienced delays of up to six months at year end, as the private equity funds typically complete their respective year-end audits before releasing their final net asset value statements.

-In addition, due to a lag in reporting, some of our fund managers, fund administrators, or both, are unable to provide final fund valuations as of our current reporting date.
-In these circumstances, we estimate the fair value of these funds by starting with the prior month's or quarter's fund valuation, adjusting these valuations for capital calls, redemptions or distributions and the impact of changes in foreign currency exchange rates, and then estimating the return for the current period.
-In circumstances in which we estimate the return for the current period, in circumstances in which we estimate the return for the current period.
-In circumstances in which we estimate the return for the current period and therefore have a readily observable price, using information that is available to us with respect to the underlying investments, reviewing various indices for similar investments or asset classes, as well as estimating returns based on the results of similar types of investments for which we have reported results, or other valuation methods, as necessary.
-Actual final fund valuations may differ, perhaps materially so, from our estimates and these differences are recorded in the period they become known as a chan
+In circumstances where there is a reporting lag between the current period end reporting date and the reporting date of the latest fund valuation, we estimate the fair value of these funds by starting with the prior month or quarter-end fund valuations, adjusting these valuations for actual capital calls, redemptions or distributions, as well as the impact of changes in foreign currency exchange rates, and then estimating the return for the current period.
+In circumstances in which we estimate the return for the current period, all information available to us is utilized.
+This principally includes preliminary estimates reported to us by our fund managers, obtaining the valuation of underlying portfolio investments where such underlying investments are publicly traded and therefore have a readily observable price, using information that is available to us with respect to the underlying investments, reviewing various indices for similar investments or asset classes, as well as estimating returns based on the results of similar types of investments for which we have obtained reported results, or other valuation methods, where possible.
+Actual final fund valuations may differ, perhaps materially so, from our estimates and these differences are recorded in our statement of operations in the period in which they are reported to us as a change in estimate.
+Included in net investment income for the year ended December 31, 2011 is a loss of \$1.4 million (2010 - income of \$5.3 million, 2009 - loss of \$10.7 million) representing the change in estimate during the period related to the difference between our estimated net investment income due to the lag in reporting discussed above and the actual amount as reported in the final net asset values provided by our fund managers.

+Our estimate of the fair value of catastrophe bonds are based on quoted market prices, or when such prices are not available, by reference to broker or underwriter bid indications.